Akarsh-/kisanhub_task/README.md

 This was my first experience with python-django.
 I learnt and applied it for first time.
 (Obviously there could be better ways of doing it)

-Also, I have used chart for first time.
+Also, I have used chartjs for first time.

 The whole project was fun overall.